All Happy Families...: Synopsis

-Feech comes in to see Tony and regales the younger mobsters with stories from his mob career, including one when Tony and Jackie Aprile, Sr established themselves by robbing his card game.
+Feech comes in to see Tony and regales the younger mobsters with stories from his criminal career, including one when Tony and Jackie Aprile, Sr established themselves by robbing his card game.
 Tony laughs at this, but Feech asks if he can run the game once again.
 Tony allows him to supervise it and get 20% of its profits.
 At the card game, Feech's jokes and anecdotes annoy Tony but generate uproarious laughter from his crew.
-In an argument, Carmela has told Tony he has no friends, just "flunkies" who laugh at his jokes because he is the boss.
-As a test, Tony makes a feeble joke to see if the card players laugh—and they do.
+In an argument, Carmela has told Tony that he has no friends, just "flunkies" who curry favor because he is the boss.
+As a test, Tony makes a feeble joke to the card-players and observes their overly hearty laughter.

-Feech's hired goons carjack the guests at the wedding of the daughter of Tony's close friend, Dr. Ira Fried, and sell the vehicles to Johnny's men.
+Feech's hired men carjack the guests at the wedding of the daughter of Ira Fried, a close friend of Tony's, and sell the vehicles to men working for Johnny.
 Tony then recalls the joke he told at the card game and realizes the only person not laughing was Feech.
-He reluctantly decides that Feech—although well-liked and respected—has to be dealt with.
+He reluctantly decides that Feech, although well-liked and respected, has to be dealt with.
 Tony sends Christopher and Benny to Feech's house, where they trick him into hiding a truckload of flatscreen TVs in his garage in return for payment, plus a TV for himself.
-The following day, a parole officer visits Feech and asks about the flatscreen in his living room, then asks to see his garage; Feech has to comply.
+The following day, a corrupt parole officer working for Tony visits Feech and asks about the flatscreen in his living room, then asks to see his garage; Feech has to comply.
 On the bus back to prison, he gazes at the outside world.

 Dr. Melfi finds that Tony has left a basket of expensive toiletries and a bathrobe in her waiting room.
-Later, stressing the misspelled words, she reads the gift card to her own therapist, Dr. Elliot Kupferberg.
-Tony apologizes for calling her a "cunt."
-Kupferberg tells her the gift represents ablution.
+Later, stressing the misspelled words, she reads his gift card to her own therapist, Dr. Kupferberg.
+Tony apologizes for his outburst during their last session.
+Kupferberg tells Melfi the gift represents ablution.